 This in turn leads to the question of whether specific features of innovative firms are more conducive to innovation during a crisis, thereby making them more resilient to crises.
 What are the characteristics of companies that are more resilient to crises?
-With basis in the work of Schumpeter (1934), (1942), further developed by Freeman et.al.
-(1982), Dosi (1982), Pavitt (1984) and Malerba and Orsenigo (1995), Archibugi and Filippetti (2012) argue that there are differences in the landscapes of innovative firms during crises and between crises.
-Between crises the landscape is dominated by "creative accumulation".
+With a basis in the work of Schumpeter [29,30], further developed by Freeman et al. [31], Dosi [26], Pavitt [32] and Malerba and Orsenigo [33], Archibugi and Filippetti [15] argue that there are differences in the landscapes of innovative firms during crises and between crises.
+Between crises, the landscape is dominated by "creative accumulation".
 Creative accumulation is distinguished by large incumbents exploiting pre-existing capabilities and accumulated knowledge.
 Formal R&D is important, and the innovation process is dominated by incremental innovation.
 Markets have high entry barriers due to the importance of accumulated knowledge, and technological advancement is based on path-dependent and cumulative technological trajectories, also reflected in the incremental innovation.
-During crises the landscapes change character: small firms and new entrants are the drivers of innovation.
-There is a focus on pathbreaking innovations, and with low barriers to entry into new industries, there is a high rate of entry and exits leading to a lower level of market concentration and strong competition.
+During crises, the landscapes change character: small firms and new entrants are the drivers of innovation.
+There is a focus on path-breaking innovations, and with low barriers to entry into new industries, there is a high rate of entry and exits leading to a lower level of market concentration and strong competition.

-The results of Archibugi and Filippetti (2012), who empirically tested the above hypothesis on data from the Innobarometer Survey (European Commission, 2009), are somewhat ambiguous regarding the hypothesis that in times of crisis the innovative landscape is dominated by creative destruction and between crises it is dominated by creative accumulation.
-On the one hand they find evidence for creative destruction rather than creative accumulation during crises, implying that new entrants and smaller companies that are driving path-breaking innovation do better during recessions, while incumbents utilizing pre-existing capabilities and high levels of path-dependency do better in times of more stable economic growth.
+The results of Archibugi and Filippetti [15], who empirically tested the above hypothesis on data from the European Commission's Innobarometer Survey [34], are somewhat ambiguous regarding the hypothesis that in times of crisis the innovative landscape is dominated by creative destruction and between crises it is dominated by creative accumulation.
+On the one hand, they find evidence for creative destruction rather than creative accumulation during crises, implying that new entrants and smaller companies that are driving path-breaking innovation do better during recessions, while incumbents utilising pre-existing capabilities and high levels of path-dependency do better in times of more stable economic growth.
 On the other hand, they argue that pre-existing capabilities, implying high innovation intensity and previous introduction of several types of innovation, are important factors enabling companies to be resilient and/or agile in terms of innovation activities in response to crises.